SchoolOfCode/bootcamp-pre-course/README.md

 This way, you'll embed your skills and have your first project in your portfolio, and we'll be able to check out your code and be able to give you feedback as well.

-## TODO: Lift Tao's GH issues blurb from PT BC (if can find - if not, draft something).
-Use GH issues feature for any questions, comments, and interaction.
-Can use inbuilt templates (bugs, questions, resource, etc.).
+## Do you have a question or need help?

+If you have any questions, comments, or discussion topics, or if you need any help, you can use the "Issues" tab at the top of this repository page.
+Here, if you click on "New issue", you can use the inbuilt templates or create a blank issue.
+This way, you can interact with your fellow aspiring bootcampers as well as the School of Code staff.

 ## Further Resources

 If you've finished the activities above and are hungry for more, here are some optional further resources for you to check out.
+We'll keep adding to this list if we discover any nifty new resources we'd like to share with you between now and the bootcamp starting, so check back often.

 ### Information